Swadlincote: Sport

+A greyhound racing track existed from 1948 to 1962, it was called the Darklands Sports Stadium and was located off Darklands Lane.
+The racing was independent (known as a "flapping" track) because it was unaffiliated to the sport's governing body, the National Greyhound Racing Club.
+The venue was also used for Harness, Pony Racing and Stock Car Racing.

 Accent and dialect

 The area around Swadlincote has historically had a distinct dialect.
 It shares terms and pronunciations common in Burton-upon-Trent (West Midlands) and Derby (East Midlands).

 Recently, people have been moving to the town from Staffordshire (Tamworth, Rugeley, Lichfield, etc.), who use Swadlincote as a dormitory site, working elsewhere.
 This West Midlands accent can be heard alongside the traditional one.